testing-library/testing-library-docs/docs/react-testing-library/migrate-from-enzyme.md

 If you still have a problem with the React Testing Library’s queries, and you’re not sure which query to use, there is an awesome Chrome extension named
 **[Testing Playground](https://chrome.google.com/webstore/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano/related)**
-that aims to enable developers to find a better query when writing tests. nd it helps you find the best queries to select elements.
+that aims to enable developers to find a better query when writing tests, and it helps you find the best queries to select elements.
 It allows you to inspect the element hierarchies in the Chrome Developer Tools, and provides you with suggestions on how to select them, while encouraging good testing practices.

 ## using act() and wrapper.update()
-In Enzyme, for some asynchronous purposes, you have to call `act()` to run your tests correctly, but you don't need to use `act()` most of the times since React Testing Library will wrap APIs with `act()` so you don't need to manually wrap it.
+In Enzyme, for some asynchronous purposes, you have to call `act()` to run your tests correctly, but in React Testing Library you don't need to use `act()` most of the times since it will wrap APIs with `act()` so you don't need to manually wrap it.

-`update()` syncs the Enzyme component tree snapshot with the react component tree, often time you might see `wrapper.update()` in Enzyme, but React Testing Library does not need something like that, good for you since you need to handle fewer things!
+`update()` syncs the Enzyme component tree snapshot with the react component tree, often time you might see `wrapper.update()` in Enzyme tests, but React Testing Library does not need something like that, good for you since you need to handle fewer things!

-## Finding elements
-As for Enzyme, there are several ways to access elements in React Testing Library as well.
-Let's imagine we have the following Enzyme test
-@todo continue from here

 ## Simulate user events